 Here are the objects in the center of the room.

 We also played “Panama” by Van Halen while they checked out the items.
-Next students made guesses about what each thing sybolized.
+Next students made guesses about what each thing symbolized.
 Many of them were stumped.
 When a student made a correct guess we threw them a popsicle.
 After letting them guess for a few minutes we shared a slideshow of primary source resources with them.
-See how you many you can guess before checking out the slides (adapted from Bruce Lesh).
+See how you many you can guess before checking out the answers in the comments.

 Students figured out everything except for the concrete paver.
 This activity was a great start for our project.
 Students were engaged in the inquiry and very motivated to figure out what everything stood for.
 We followed this up with revealing our Driving Question: ” ‘Murica…cuz MD?”
 Students now had to figure out what that meant.